top of page

 It was a liberating feeling of sorts.

-Perhaps all I really wanted out from starting a business was freedom - to do what I wanted to do, including the freedom to make my own mistakes.
+Perhaps all I really wanted out from starting a business was the freedom to do what I wanted, including the freedom to make my own mistakes.